PX4/PX4-user_guide/en/advanced_config/advanced_mc_position_tuning.md

 # Advanced Multicopter Position Control Tuning

-This document provides an overview of the higher-level position-control tuning parameters for multicopters.
+This document provides an overview of the multicopter position-control tuning parameters that affect the value of a desired setpoint (as contrasted with those parameters that affect how well the vehicle tracks the setpoint).

 > **Warning** This guide is for advanced users/experts.

 <span></span>
-> **Tip** Follow the instructions in the [Multicopter PID Tuning Guide](https://docs.px4.io/en/advanced_config/pid_tuning_guide_multicopter.html) *before* doing any of the higher-level related control tuning described here.
+> **Tip** Follow the instructions in the [Multicopter PID Tuning Guide](../advanced_config/pid_tuning_guide_multicopter.md) *before* doing any of the higher-level related control tuning described here.
 Do not use the advanced position control tuning parameters to fix bad tracking or vibration!

 ## Overview

-Higher-level tuning applies to any parameter that has an effect on the desired position/velocity setpoint, in contrast to [lower-level tuning](pid_tuning_guide_multicopter.md) that influences the tracking.
+The input to the P/PID controller is a *desired setpoint* that the vehicle should attempt to track.
+[PID Tuning](../advanced_config/pid_tuning_guide_multicopter.md) ("Lower level" tuning) aims reduce the error between the desired setpoint and the estimate of the vehicle state.
+Poor P/PID Gains can lead to instability.

+The *desired* setpoint passed to the P/PID controller is itself calculated from a *demanded* setpoint based on a stick position (in RC modes) or from a mission command.
+Setpoint value ("higher level") tuning is used to specify the mapping between the demanded setpoint and the desired setpoint.
+Poorly tuned setpoint values cannot result in instability, but may result in jerky or unresponsive flight between setpoint changes.

+> **Tip** The demanded setpoint can change very quickly (e.g. if a user moves stick from zero to maximum value as a "step").
+Vehicle flight characteristics are better if the corresponding desired setpoint changes as a "ramp".

-The set of higher-level tuning parameters can be split into two sections: tuning parameters for [Manual/Stabilized](#manual_mode) mode and tuning parameters for [Mission](#mission_mode) mode.
+The setpoint-value tuning parameters can be split into two groups: tuning parameters for [Position](#position_mode) mode and tuning parameters for [Mission](#mission_mode) mode.
 Some parameters will have an effect on both modes.

+### Definitions

-> **Note** The position controller ([diagram here](https://dev.px4.io/en/flight_stack/controller_diagrams.html#multicopter-position-controller)) consists of an outer **P** position-control loop and an inner **PID** velocity-control loop.
+The position controller ([diagram here](https://dev.px4.io/en/flight_stack/controller_diagrams.html#multicopter-position-controller)) consists of an outer **P** position-control loop and an inner **PID** velocity-control loop.
 Depending on the control (flight) mode either both loops are active or just the velocity control loop.

 For the remainder of this topic the term **position-control** represents the case where both loops are active while **velocity-control** refers to the case when only the velocity control loop is in use.

-## Manual/Stabilized Mode {#manual_mode}
+## Position Mode {#position_mode}

-In [Manual/Stabilized](../flight_modes/manual_stabilized.md) mode the stick inputs are mapped either to **position-control** or **velocity-control**.
+In [Position](../flight_modes/position_mc.md) mode the stick inputs are mapped either to **position-control** or **velocity-control**.

 Position-control is active when the stick inputs are within the deadzone [MPC_HOLD_DZ](../advanced_config/parameter_reference.md#MPC_HOLD_DZ), and velocity-control otherwise.
 All the parameters below are tuning parameters and cannot be mapped directly to the physical quantity.